JMB-Scripts/Michaelis-Menten/README.md

 # Michaelis-Menten Equation Fitting Tool

 This tool allows users to input data for substrate concentration (`S0`) and observed reaction rates (`v0`) to fit the Michaelis-Menten equation.
 The application provides a graphical user interface to input the data and visualize the curve-fitting results easily.
+The last version of the script is MM-fit-v16

 ## Features: